Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 How Much Are Contact Lenses?

-• Rigid Gas Permeable (RGP) Lenses: These hard lenses offer excellent clarity and are reusable for up to a year.
+• Rigid Gas Permeable (RGP) Lenses – These hard lenses offer excellent clarity and are reusable for up to one year.
 They generally range from $100 to $200 per pair.

-• Daily Wear Contacts: These include daily disposable contacts and those designed for reuse on a weekly or monthly basis.
+• Daily Wear Contacts – These can range from the daily disposable contacts to those designed for reuse on a weekly or monthly basis.
 The cost can range from $17 to $50 per box for daily disposables and $25 to $88 for weekly or monthly disposables.

-• Fitting Costs: Fitting fees can also vary, typically ranging from $25 to over $250, depending on the complexity of your prescription and the care provider’s pricing structure.
+There may also be a fitting fee for prescription contacts, so factor that in.
+Fitting costs can be anywhere from $25 to over $250, depending on the complexity of your prescription and the care provider’s pricing structure.

 Factors that Determine Contact Lens Cost